Habeas corpus in the United States: Confederacy

-Suspension during Reconstruction
+Reconstruction

 Following the end of the Civil War, numerous groups arose in the South to oppose Reconstruction, including the Ku Klux Klan.
 In response, Congress passed the Enforcement Acts in 1870–71.
 One of these, the Civil Rights Act of 1871, permitted the president to suspend habeas corpus if conspiracies against federal authority were so violent that they could not be checked by ordinary means.
 That same year, President Ulysses S. Grant suspended the writ of habeas corpus in nine South Carolina counties; the Act's sunset clause ended that suspension with the close of the next regular session of Congress.